sdwilsh/aiotruenas-client/README.md

 ### Working With Methods

-When adding support for a new object, or updating existing code, it can be useful to see the raw response from the FreeNAS machine from time to time.
+When adding support for a new object, or updating existing code, it can be useful to see the raw response from the TrueNAS machine from time to time.
 In order to help do that easily, you can drop a `.auth.yaml` file in the root of the repository, with the following content:

 ```